sucheta1794/Titanium-database/README.md

 ## Cite the work
 Please cite the following paper if you intend to use our data or codes in some form:

-Sucheta Swetlana, Ashish Rout and Abhishek Kumar Singh, APL Machine Learning, 2022
+Sucheta Swetlana, Ashish Rout and Abhishek Kumar Singh, APL Machine Learning, Just Accepted (2022).